Civic Reflection Initiative

-The Center for Civic Reflection is a national resource center, housed in the Institute for Leadership and Service, supporting significant reflection through trainings, publications, and group conversations.
+The Center for Civic Reflection is a national resource center that began at Valparaiso University in 1998, but has since moved to Salisbury University.
+It supports significant reflection through training, publications, and group conversations.
 Check out the Center for Civic Reflection website for resources, discussion plans, publications, and more, or email firstname.lastname@example.org for specific inquiries.

 WHY SHOULD I BE PART OF THIS?

 The ability to facilitate such conversations is a key leadership skill for those who want to work well with others to serve the common good.

 - Can I be trained to become a CRI Facilitator?
 Yes!
 We will hold at least two facilitator training each year for students, faculty, staff, and community members to attend.
 The date for our next training will be announced soon for the fall.
 You can contact us at email@example.com with any questions.

 - Can CRI lead a discussion in my class or student organization?
 Yes!
 We will work with you to create a customized discussion plan.
 Contact us at firstname.lastname@example.org for details.